ea5gvk/m0glj-HBNet-GPS/README.md

+## HBNet is still under heavy development.
+Documentation is being added to the Wiki as I write it, so check perodically to see if there is any new information.
+V1.0 will be ready in the next few months.

 ![ ](https://raw.githubusercontent.com/kf7eel/hblink3/hbnet/HBNet.png  "Logo")

 HBNet is a fork of [HBlink3](https://github.com/HBLink-org/hblink3) that extends the functionality of HBLink through several features, making it more of a usable application and less of a framework.
 HBNet aims to be complete and ready to use application that can be used to build and run a DMR network.